BitcoinDesign/Guide/guide/getting-started/open-design.md

 - are open-minded and flexible
 - work multidisciplinary because good results require different perspectives and skillsets
 - continuously learn independently and from each other
-- rely on our peer group for free and communal validation of a quality
+- rely on our peer group for free and communal validation of quality
 - are accountable for our actions and have vested interest in the groups' actions and goals

 And we value: